Our specialist environmental law solicitors provide market-leading experience and in-depth knowledge to solve your environment-related problems.

-The team has unparalleled experience and knowledge across all areas of international, EU and UK based environmental law.
+Our team of environmental lawyers has unparalleled experience and knowledge across all areas of international, EU and UK based environmental law.

 Being properly prepared for environmental incidents is crucial, as decisions taken in the early post-incident stages can significantly affect later outcomes, in terms of both reputation and liabilities.
 We can help you put procedures in place to prepare for any potential incidents.
 And thanks to EDAS, we're on hand 24/7 to protect your business when things go wrong.

-Whether a post-incident investigation by the environmental regulators, a third-party claim, or an appeal against an environmental notice or permit, we are here to help you 24 hours a day, seven days a week.
-Our dedicated team of specialist environmental lawyers can guide you through the often complex litigation process, working with you to protect your interests and achieve a positive outcome.
+Our dedicated team of specialist environmental lawyers can guide you through the often-complex process, working with you to protect your interests and achieve a positive outcome.

 Environmental compliance advice

-Our environmental experts can help you resolve the full range of day-to-day compliance issues, such as waste disposal, emissions and emissions trading, CRC and ESOS, water and water pollution, permits and consents, EIA and environmental statements, producer responsibility, contaminated land or any other environmental compliance matter.
+Our environmental lawyers can help you resolve the full range of day-to-day compliance issues, such as waste disposal, waste duty of care, emissions, and emissions trading, SECR, ESOS and MEES, water and water pollution, permits and consents, EIA and environmental statements, producer responsibility and REACH, contaminated land, or any other environmental compliance matter.

 Environmental issues can arise on any deal or project, often with serious potential consequences for timescales and costs.
-Working with colleagues across Weightmans in areas such as local government, manufacturing, construction, utilities, transport and logistics, education and social housing, we can take care of any environmental matters that arise and help to keep transactions on track and on budget.
+Working with colleagues across Weightmans in areas such as local government, manufacturing, construction, energy/utilities, transport and logistics, education, and social housing, we can take care of any environmental matters that arise and help to keep transactions on track and on budget.

 We achieve this not only through our advice on the correct application of environmental controls and requirements, but also by implementing appropriate risk-sharing strategies, such as indemnities and environmental insurance policies.